 Here are three wonderful choices:

-- Bastille Day Sightseeing Cruise with Fireworks - Start with a 2-hour cruise through the heart of Paris, enjoy a simple boxed meal, and stay on the boat (docked at the river's edge) to watch the fireworks until midnight.
+• Bastille Day Sightseeing Cruise with Fireworks - Start with a 2-hour cruise through the heart of Paris, enjoy a simple boxed meal, and stay on the boat (docked at the river's edge) to watch the fireworks until midnight.

-- Bastille Day Dinner Cruise with Fireworks - Enjoy a 4-hour cruise including a gourmet 3-cours dinner with wine and Champagne.
+• Bastille Day Dinner Cruise with Fireworks - Enjoy a 4-hour cruise including a gourmet 3-cours dinner with wine and Champagne.
 Finish your evening by watching the fireworks and then relaxing with live onboard music and dancing.

 For a fun Bastille Day river excursion during the middle of the day, choose a 2-Hour River Seine Lunch Cruise offering a 3-course gourmet lunch, white and red wine, an optional cheese course, and live music on board.
 Although this cruise takes place every day starting in July (and on selected days in June), the Bastille Day cruise will be especially popular - so book early if you want to get a table.

-More Seine River Cruises
+Find more Seine River Cruises

 Where are the best places to watch the Bastille Day firework show in Paris, aside from the Seine River cruises?
-Here are some possibilities:

-- Any place along or near the river with Eiffel Tower views
+• Any place along or near the river with Eiffel Tower views

-- Seine River bridges
+• Seine River bridges

-- Your hotel room, if you have an Eiffel Tower view (or if the hotel has a rooftop terrace open to guests)
+• Your hotel room, if you have an Eiffel Tower view (or if the hotel has a rooftop terrace open to guests)

-- Nearby parks and public spaces with views, such as Tuileries Gardens and Place de la Concorde
+• Nearby parks and public spaces with views, such as Tuileries Gardens and Place de la Concorde

-- On top of Montmartre Hill (18th arr), either in front of Sacre Coeur or from any of the nearby streets where you can find unobstructed views
+• On top of Montmartre Hill (18th arr), either in front of Sacre Coeur or from any of the nearby streets where you can find unobstructed views

-- Roof top bars and terraces (ask your hotel for nearby suggestions and help with reservations)
+• Roof top bars and terraces (ask your hotel for nearby suggestions and help with reservations)

 For close-up views, an area that's almost as popular as Champ de Mars (and sometimes even more crowded) is Trocadéro, across the Seine from the Eiffel Tower.
 Here, too, you need to arrive early to stake out your spot.

-As with any densely crowded location almost anywhere in the world, take common-sense precautions in case of pickpockets by bringing only what you absolutely need - perhaps 10 euros in case you want to buy something to drink (but remember, bathrooms won't be readily available), a government-issued ID (as required by French law) such as your driver's licence, and the key to your hotel room or apartment.
-If you don't plan to take photos with your phone, don't bring it.
+As with any densely crowded location almost anywhere in the world, take common-sense precautions in case of pickpockets by bringing only what you absolutely need for the day.
+For example, you might bring 10 euros in case you want to buy something to drink (although remember, bathrooms won't be readily available), a government-issued ID (as required by French law) such as your driver's licence, and the key to your hotel room or apartment.

 Which Metro Stations & Streets Will Be Closed for the Bastille Day Paris Fireworks?

-Keep in mind that numerous metro and RER stations near the Eiffel Tower will close by 7 pm and will remain closed for the rest of the night.
+Keep in mind that numerous metro and RER stations near the Eiffel Tower will close by 7pm and will remain closed for the rest of the night.

 Metro stations closed on Lines 6, 8, 9, 10, and 13 include: Kléber, Boissière, Passy, Trocadéro, Bir-Hakeim, Dupleix, La Motte-Picquet Grenelle, Cambronne, Sèvres-Lecourbe, La Tour-Maubourg, École Militaire, Invalides, Alma-Marceau, Iéna, Rue de la Pompe, Javel - André Citroën, La Motte-Picquet Grenelle, Église d'Auteuil, Avenue Émile Zola, Boulogne Pont de Saint-Cloud, Boulogne Jean Jaurès, Chardon Lagache, Charles Michels, Michel-Ange Auteuil, Michel-Ange Molitor, Mirabeau, Porte d'Auteuil, Ségur, Saint-François-Xavier, and Varenne.